- Active Time: 1 hour

-Happy Sunday everyone!
-To continue on Friday’s post about small projects that make a HUGE difference in your kitchen, I’m going to talk about installing pot racks.
+Hi friends!
+To continue on Installing Knife & Spice Racks about small storage projects that make a HUGE difference in your kitchen storage space, I’m going to talk about how to install pot racks.

 I loved the idea of vertical storage, especially since we had this one blank wall space once I took down some of the old storage racks.
 As always, I spent hours on Pinterest researching options and found several pictures that I thought would work.